Security is a critical part of our business and we strive to achieve the following goals:

 In the event of a downtime, our goal is to provide clear, timely notifications to our customers.
 We notify customers at least one week in advance of any planned downtime.
 We try to be as conservative as possible when estimating the period of downtime.
 If the downtime is postponed, canceled, or longer than expected, we notify customers immediately.
 Once the downtime has been completed, we send an “all clear” notification.

 3Play Media is HIPAA compliant and undergoes annual penetration testing.
 All staff are vigilant to protect the privacy and security in all forms, including printed, spoken, and electronic form.
 All staff are vigilant to protect the privacy and security in all forms, including printed, spoken, and electronic form.
 We ensure that our business associates and contractors who handle PHI fully comply with HIPAA and have business associate agreements when required to do so.
-We have measures in place to ensure de-identification of PHI.
 We also have a business continuity plan.
 To maintain HIPAA compliance, we adhere to the following administrative safeguards and best practices:

 - Protection of PHI from accidental disclosure on the internet.